astropy/ccdproc/docs/ccdproc/index.rst

   subtraction, flat field correction) with a flexible mechanism for logging reduction steps in the image metadata.
 + A function for reprojecting an image onto another WCS, useful for stacking science images.
-The actual reprojectino is done by the `reproject package <http://reproject.readthedocs.org/en/stable/>`_.
+The actual reprojection is done by the `reproject package <http://reproject.readthedocs.org/en/stable/>`_.
 + A class for combining and/or clipping images, `~ccdproc.Combiner`, and associated functions.